bihorac-LAB/Exposome/README.md

-# SDoH and Environmental Database and Toolkits
+# iSEDH

+iSEDH is the abbreviation of Intelligent Social and Environmental Determinants of Health

 ## Background and Introduction